 Home to The National Museum of the Royal Navy and world-famous ships HMS Victory and HMS Warrior 1860, Portsmouth Historic Dockyard offers several major attractions and is a must see for anyone visiting the South of England.

 Visitors can engage with history and come face to face with the fascinating artefacts, ships, stories and people that helped shape our nation’s history.
-National Art Pass holders get 50% discount on an Eleven Attraction Ticket.
+National Art Pass holders get 50% discount on the Full Navy Ticket.
 This ticket is valid for a year and allows entry to:

 - HMS Victory: The world’s most celebrated warship has undergone her biggest change.
 A major reinterpretation of her visitor route through the ship enables visitors to follow in the footsteps of Nelson, its most famous Admiral.